cometa-rocks/cometa_documentation/README.md

 Save list values in selector "{css_selector}" and save them to variable "{variable_name}"
 ```

-The variables can the be used in any other step like
+Variables can then be used in any other step just like this:

 ```
 Send keys "$SEARCHTERM"
 ```

+Variables depend on the environment set in your feature.
+So you can store different variables for your DEV, INTEGRATION, STAGE and PROD environment.

 Another use case for illustration could be:
 * goto google and search for `cometa rocks`
-* save the value from the first search result to variable `VARIABLE_SEARCHRESULT`
+* save the value from the first search result to variable `VARIABLE_SEARCHRESULT` (note: this is without the $-sign!!)
-* goto bing and search for $VARIABLE_SEARCHRESULT
+* goto bing and search for `$VARIABLE_SEARCHRESULT` (note: here we use the variable with the $-sign)

 See this [JSON File](feature_example_your_first_testcase.json) as a starting point.

+<a name="wanttohelp"></a>

+## You want to help with the development of cometa?

+A good starting point is the documentation.
+When ever you see something that you would describe better or where information is just not there yet.
+Clone the repo, change or add whatever is needed and send us a pull request.

+We will then review and update the master branch.

+The cometa community thanks you for you help.